zhihaolaw/SC1015/README.md

 For the EDA python notebook, please view at [here](https://github.com/zhihaolaw/SC1015/blob/main/SC1015_mini_project_EDA_cleaned_data.ipynb)

 ## Presentation
-Link to the presentation video from the submiision.
+Link to the presentation video from the submission.

 ## Brief process walkthrough